 Immobilise is a free database where you can register your valuables, including bikes.
 It can be used by individuals or businesses.
 Registered items and their ownership details appear on the Police National Property Database.

 Bike Register is a national, police-approved bike database.
 It’s free, with the option to buy a security marking kit.
-You get lifetime registration, and a logbook which counts as proof of ownership.
+You get lifetime registration and a logbook, which is proof of ownership.

 Write your postcode somewhere on the bike frame, or use a unique ID code

 A potential thief is less likely to steal your bike if they can see it’s been registered and could be recovered.
-There are lots of do-it-yourself bike marking kits available to buy online, and some police forces distribute them for free at local events.
+Many do-it-yourself bike marking kits are available to buy online, and some police forces distribute them for free at local events.

 Write down a description of your bike, and photograph any distinctive markings